 As humans, we need to have that time to destress and bring our minds and mentality back to equilibrium.
 You don’t want to keep being wound up like a tight ball only to explode one day.

-You may have little things to take your mind off the difficult parts of life during the day, but sometimes you just need a big activity in order to make it all OK.
+You may have little things to take your mind off the difficult parts of life during the day, but sometimes you just need a great activity to make it all OK.
 If you’re not sure what to do or where to get started, check out this list for some ideas.

 Hit the Gym

 One great way to take all of that pent-up stress and energy is to head to the gym.
 Lift some weights, go running or join a boxing class.
-You might be surprised how much stronger or how much further you can run with this energy coming out.
+You might be surprised how much stronger, or further you can run with this energy coming out.

 Watch a Movie

-Grab your favourite candy or a bag of popcorn and just sit back to watch a flick you’ve been wanting to catch.
+Grab your favourite candy or a bag of popcorn, and just sit back to watch a flick you’ve wanted to catch.

 Meet Up With a Friend

-We all have one of those friends whom we feel like we can talk to whatever about, and now is the time to talk to that friend.
+We all have one of those friends we feel like we can talk to whatever about, and now is the time to speak to that friend.
 Call them up and tell them you want to meet for dinner or a drink and blow off some steam.